NAS6mixfoolv/N6LTranspiler-WEBLLVM-/README.md

 - **To eliminate JavaScript's ambiguities and introduce mathematically and structurally rigorous notation**
 - **To limit the scope of conversion using block structures, thereby preventing erroneous conversions**

+In simple terms, the implementation merely involves creating a substitution table, yet it results in a rather unique touch.

 ---

 ## 🧩 Features